dan1elt0m/unitycatalog-pydantic/README.md

   integer type, because Parquet doesn't recognize integer SQL types.
 The same goes for other types like `DATE`, `TIMESTAMP`, etc..
 This is an integration issue and not a problem with the library itself.
 - You can't use nested models for CSV data source format.
 This is because CSV doesn't support nested types.
 This is an issue with the data source format and not the library itself.
 - Latest version of DuckDB doesn't support reading some of the required fields for UC's ColumnInfo model. e.g., precision fields.
 This is an integration issue and not a problem with the library itself.

+## Contributing
+Contributions are welcome!
+Please see the [contributing guidelines](CONTRIBUTING.md) for more information.